Martha Vickers: Early life

 Vickers was born Martha MacVicar in Ann Arbor, Michigan; her father was an automobile dealer.
 She began her career as a model and cover girl.
 Her family moved to Hollywood when her father assumed control of an agency in Burbank, California.
 Vickers was 15 at that time.

 Film

 Vickers' first film role was a small uncredited part in Frankenstein Meets the Wolf Man (1943).

 She played minor roles in several films during the early 1940s, working first at Universal Studios and then at RKO Pictures.
 She next went to Warner Bros., where "they gave her the star push, rearranging her surname to 'Vickers.'"
 Her work there included the role of Carmen Sternwood, the promiscuous, drug-addicted younger sister of Lauren Bacall's character in The Big Sleep (1946).
 She also featured in a musical, The Time, the Place and the Girl (also 1946), followed by two Warner Bros. comedies, Love and Learn and That Way with Women (both 1947).

-During the 1950s, however, Vickers' film career stalled.[specify]
+During the 1950s Vickers worked more often in television than in films, with her final performances in either medium released in 1960.